 requirements you have written.
 Since only the

-is acceptable to trace only the time-triggered requirements
+trace only the time-triggered requirements

 replace the ET ones).

 presented in the lecture, and this assignment supercedes what

 was presented in the lectures.
 Read the

 Design for more guidelines.